The RSA round trip rests on one modular inverse identity. The key table makes that identity visible before the lesson names the theorem.

 Summary

 Because e times d is congruent to 1 modulo phi, decryption inverts encryption in this toy setting.
-Exact arithmetic on deliberately tiny toy keys; real RSA uses 2048+ bit primes with padding, and timing/side-channels are not modeled here.
+NOTE: toy-modulus; no-padding; no-side-channel; no-production; never-roll-your-own.
+Exact arithmetic on deliberately tiny toy keys; real RSA uses 2048+ bit keys with padding in reviewed libraries.

 ed1(modϕ)ed\equiv1\pmod{\phi}